 Contributed by Staff of Timberline Knolls

-Personality Traits That May Increase Risk For Addiction
+Personality Types That May Increase Risk For Addiction

 A developing anti-drug program developed in the University of Montreal called Preventure, recently created a screening program for teenagers to help identify risk factors for substance abuse based on personality traits .
 This program identified four key personality traits that may put children/teenagers at higher risk for developing an addiction to drugs.
 These included the following traits: